prakrititz/Tibby-Classroom/README.md

 Run the application:

 python app.py
-Tech Stack
+## Tech Stack
-Python: Core programming language
+- **Python**: Core programming language
-Gen AI: Used for generating summaries, mind maps, and quizzes
+- **Gen AI**: Used for generating summaries, mind maps, and quizzes
-Flask: Backend framework to power the chatbot interface HTML/CSS/JavaScript: For creating the front-end and making Tibby's Classroom interactive Future Enhancements
+- **Flask**: Backend framework to power the chatbot interface
+- **HTML/CSS/JavaScript**: For creating the front-end and making Tibby's Classroom interactive
+## Future Enhancements
-Adding multilingual support to expand Tibby’s reach to different language learners.
+- Adding multilingual support to expand Tibby’s reach to different language learners.
-Incorporating voice input/output to make Tibby more accessible.
+- Incorporating voice input/output to make Tibby more accessible.
-Enhancing the quiz system with different types of questions (multiple choice, true/false, etc.).
+- Enhancing the quiz system with different types of questions (multiple choice, true/false, etc.).
-Contribution
+## Contribution
 We welcome contributions!
 Feel free to fork the project and open a pull request for any improvements, bug fixes, or new features.

-##License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-##Contact
+## Contact
 For any queries or feedback, please reach out via email at your-email@example.com.

 Thank you for exploring Tibby's Classroom!
 Let’s make learning fun and interactive! 🌟